 If there isn't a firm company policy on maternity leave, ask for what you want.
 If your boss is agreeable, the process is over.

 If you desire more maternity leave than your company policy allows, cite, in writing, concrete reasons you need this leave, such as:

 - You need time to transition into your new role as a mother.

-- You want to have a good start at breastfeeding your baby (and that you goal is to pump when you return to work).
+- You want to have a good start at breastfeeding your baby (and that your goal is to pump when you return to work).

-- You want to start a good quality relationship with your baby to decrease the change of postpartum depression and to care for the mental and physical health of yourself and baby.
+- You want to start a quality relationship with your baby to decrease the chance of postpartum depression and to care for the mental and physical health of yourself and your baby.

 - A long maternity leave reduces infant mortality rates.

-If your company doesn't offer paid maternity leave, and you can't afford to take unpaid leave try to work out a flexible schedule where you might be able to work from home several days per week for the first six weeks after your baby's birth, or possibly ask to work part time for a period of time.
+If your company doesn't offer paid maternity leave and you can't afford to take unpaid leave, try to work out a flexible schedule where you might be able to work from home several days a week for the first six weeks after your baby's birth, or possibly ask to work part-time for a while.